thisislawatts/example-jobs/Infrastructure Engineer, Engines Division.md

 <li style="font-weight: 400;"><span style="font-weight: 400;">Implementing Infrastructure-as-code in order to support multiple cloud providers and deployment options.</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Participating in an on-call rotation with the development team.&nbsp;</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Along with the rest of the team create and optimize both the systems that run our back office service like CI/CD, and the frontend services offered to our customers.
 This includes automated build and deployment, secrets management, system observability, monitoring, log aggregation, scaling, and more.</span></li>
+<li style="font-weight: 400;"><span style="font-weight: 400;">Are or want to become comfortable crossing the border between development and infrastructure operations from one day to the next.</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Helping the team create the needed tools and infrastructure to maintain scalability and reliability.<br></span></li>
 </ul>
 <p><strong>You should apply if you:</strong></p>